1240 Izborsk and Pskov campaign: Novgorodian recapture

 Even though some of the pro-Suzdalian Pskovians fled with their wives and children to Novgorod after the Dorpat–Livonian–Vladimirovich capture of Pskov in late 1240, there was no immediate Novgorodian response in its aftermath.
-In fact, the NPL narrates that the citizens of Novgorod drove out Aleksandr of Suzdal as well: "In the winter in the same year Knyaz Olexander went out from Novgorod with his mother and his wife and all his court, to his father in Pereyaslavl [=Pereslavl-Zalessky], having quarelledwith the men of Novgorod."
+In fact, the NPL narrates that the citizens of Novgorod drove out Aleksandr of Suzdal as well: "In the winter in the same year Knyaz Olexander went out from Novgorod with his mother and his wife and all his court, to his father in Pereyaslavl [=Pereslavl-Zalessky], having quarrelled with the men of Novgorod."
 Selart concluded that 'no great threat was felt in Novgorod' at the time.
-Likewise, the Livonian Order seemed comfortable in Pskov, not expecting a Novgorodian counter-attack; the LRC wrote that the Order's armyleft Pskov at the campaign's end, stationing only "two Brothers and a small force of Germans there to guard the land.
+Likewise, the Livonian Order seemed comfortable in Pskov, not expecting a Novgorodian counter-attack; the LRC wrote that the Order's army left Pskov at the campaign's end, stationing only "two Brothers and a small force of Germans there to guard the land.
 This proved disastrous for them and their rule was of short duration."
 The Chronicon of Hermann von Wartberge confirms that only two Livonian Brothers were tasked to defend Pskov with a small garrison.

 In the winter of 1240/1241, troops from the Bishopric of Ösel–Wiek and the Teutonic Order invaded and occupied Votia.
 After, the Teutonic knights constructed the fortress of Koporye, where they kept all their supplies, and according to the NPL also took the Novgorodian town of Tesov, pillaging its merchants and ravaging the surrounding area.
 The Novgorodians, fearing a fate similar to that of Pskov, sent envoys to Prince Yaroslav Vsevolodovich of Suzdal.
 Yaroslav initially sent Aleksandr's younger brother Andrey Yaroslavich as a knyaz, but Novgorod insisted on Aleksandr.
 Aleksandr returned to Novgorod and commanded a coalition of Novgorodians, Ladogans, Karelians and Ingrians to capture the fortress Koporye in spring 1241.
 In March 1242, Novgorodians led by Aleksandr and his brother Andrey recaptured Pskov.
 After this victory, Aleksandr decided to continue his campaign into "the land of the Chud'".
 This eventually led to the Battle of Lake Peipus (the so-called "battle on the Ice") took place at or on Lake Peipus, in which an allied Novgorodian–Suzdalian force defeated a coalition of the Livonian Order and the Bishopric of Dorpat.